5.3.3. Pipes and Intermediate Heat Exchangers

 Range

-iEll (Restricted to element outlet table)
+iEll (Use only with element outlet table)

 Index of the element outlet where the coefficient will be defined.